TomShacham/shacks/README.md

 ## Todo

-- split into separate module
+- split into separate module (later)
-- test header sending and receiving over the wire
-  - eg case sensitivity and securely obscuring certain headers
 - open api spec generation
 - multipart form data
   - check works on other browsers - search internet for test suite to prove it works